History of the NZSA

 Over the years, closer co-ordination has developed between NZSA, ANZCA and the ASA.
 During its whole history the Society has been supported and sponsored by a number of medical firms in the publication of Newsletter, organising conferences and providing prizes, and for this the Society is most grateful.
 The Society now has more than 500 members.* Later to become the Australian and New Zealand College of Anaesthetists (ANZCA).

-Dr G F V Anson (Eric) was the New Zealand Society of Anaesthetists’ first President, serving from 1948 – 1953.
+Dr G F V Anson (Eric) was the first NZSA President (1948 –1953).
 Educated at Wanganui Collegiate and Trinity College (Cambridge), he worked as an anaesthetist in London and Birmingham before joining Wellington Hospital in 1921, as Visiting Anaesthetist – the first specialist anaesthetist appointment in New Zealand.
-He served in both World Wars, before becoming Director of Anaesthesia, Auckland Hospital Board, a position he held from 1946 – 1957.
+He served in both World Wars, before becoming Director of Anaesthesia, Auckland Hospital Board, (1946 – 1957).

 Dr Anson at work.